Easy Mediterranean Olive Chicken for Two

 Because of the marinating time required, this is not a last-minute dish.
 A little planning and a little time make for a flavorful and tender meal.

-Cooking with few ingredients means you need to pick the right ingredient combinations to pack a flavor punch.
-I start with a Greek olive medley, purchased fresh from the supermarkets olive bar, then select organic prunes from the USA and capers from Spain.
-Cost Plus or Traders Joes is a great place to find small jars of capers.
+Cooking with few ingredients means picking the right combinations to pack a flavor punch.
+I start with a Greek olive medley, purchased fresh from the supermarket olive bar, then select organic prunes from the USA and capers from Spain.
+Cost Plus or Trader Joe’s is a great place to find small jars of capers.

 - The extra virgin olive oil you use should be of good quality.
 The wine used in the dish is the same wine I’ll pair with my meal.

-- If you are more of a white wine person then substitute white for red in the recipe.
-Whichever wine you use will change the flavor slightly, the wine imparts a delicate flavor present in the wine.
-No wine, no problem, substitute chicken broth.
+- If you are more of a white wine person, then substitute white for red in the recipe.
+Whichever wine you use will change the flavor slightly; the wine imparts a delicate flavor.
+No wine, no problem; substitute chicken broth.

 - Dried Oregano purchased in small quantities ensures it’s always at peak flavor.

-- Check the olive chicken to make sure it’s fully cooked, I use a Thermopro instant-read thermometer.
+- Check the olive chicken to ensure it’s fully cooked; I use a Thermopro instant-read thermometer.

-- Leftover potatoes are easily heated up eat in a skillet with a few sauteed onions and served with eggs for breakfast.
+- Leftover potatoes can be easily heated up, eaten in a skillet with a few sauteed onions, and served with eggs for breakfast.

 Olive Chicken with Prunes and Capers for One